Ovarian overproduction of androgens

 - Prolactin test (if periods come less often or not at all)

 - TSH test (if there is hair loss)

 Treatment depends on the problem that is causing the increased androgen production.
-Medications can be given to decrease hair production in patients who have excess body hair (hirsutism) or to regulate menstrual cycles.
-In some cases, surgery may be necessary to remove an ovarian or adrenal tumor.
+Medications can be given to decrease hair production in women with excess body hair, or to regulate menstrual cycles.
+In some cases, surgery may be needed to remove an ovarian or adrenal tumor.

-In polycystic ovary syndrome, the following can reduce symptoms caused by increased androgen levels:
+In polycystic ovary syndrome, these things can reduce symptoms caused by high androgen levels:

 Infertility and complications during pregnancy may occur.

 Women with polycystic ovary syndrome may be at increased risk for: